Cathal mac Finguine: Depiction in The Vision of Mac Conglinne

+King Cathal now Receives the cloak from Manchín."

+The poem depicts King Cathal rewarding Mac Conglinne with the ecclesiastical Investiture of Munchins cloak.
+Munchin was very displeased to hear that, the symbol of his office, was being given up as a reward to Mac Conglinne and stated: "I declare, in the presence of God and of St. Barra, that if the whole country between Cork and its boundary were mine, I would sooner resign it all than the cloak alone."
+‘Woe to him that gives not the cloak, cried all present, ‘for the salvation of Cathal and Mog's Half is better than the cloak.’

 Family and descendants

 The historical wife of Cathal was the celebrated Caillech, a princess of the Uí Liatháin, southern neighbours of Eóganacht Glendamnach.
 His mother, Gormgel, also appears to have been of the Uí Liatháin, but from a different branch.

 Cathal's father was Finguine mac Cathail, uncle Ailill mac Cathail, grandfather Cathal Cú-cen-máthair, and great-grandfather Cathal mac Áedo.
 A son was Artrí mac Cathail, and a grandson Tnúthgal mac Artrach.
 With the exception of the last, all are reliably mentioned as kings of Cashel in the annals.

 His living direct descendants, the later ruling dynasty of Eóganacht Glendamnach, descendants of Art Caemh, a great-grandson of Artrí mac Cathail, are the Ó Caiomh (O'Keeffes) of County Cork.
 His daughter, Taileflaith, also has prominent 21st-century descendants.